Codex rate limits: see usage and avoid 429 errors

 How can I see my Codex rate limit status?

 The native CLI does not expose this.
-CodexUse monitors usage per profile so you can see before you hit limits.
+CodexUse Pro monitors usage per profile so you can see before you hit limits.

 Does switching Codex accounts help with rate limits?